jinqiaocheng163/CIS700Final_RAG/README.md

 RAG
 To run this code, you have to download the model and fulfill requirements first.
+Then replace the APIs with the one that works.